qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

                    ntraj=1000, target_tol=0.01, timeout=600)

-will stop either after all errors bars on expectation values are under ``0.01``, 1000 trajectories are computed or 10 min have passed, whichever comes first.
+will stop either after all errors bars on expectation values are under ``0.01``, 1000 trajectories are computed or 10 minutes have passed, whichever comes first.
 When a single values is passed, it is used as the absolute value of the tolerance.
 When a pair of values is passed, it is understood as an absolute and relative tolerance pair.
 For even finer control, one such pair can be passed for each ``e_ops``.